nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 ## Register Runtime Cluster

 Registering a runtime cluster involves adding a prepared Kubernetes cluster to the tenant management cluster and initializing its configuration through the tenant management cluster.
-After initialization, the cluster can function as a runtime environment for hosting applications.
+After initialization, the cluster can host the runtime of applications.

 The supported cluster types include physical clusters and virtual clusters.

-When higher performance, isolation, and reliability are required for your application's runtime environment, it is recommended to use a [physical cluster](#register-physical-cluster).
+When higher performance, isolation, and reliability are required for your runtime of applications, it is recommended to use a [physical cluster](#register-physical-cluster).
 For other environments such as development, testing, and trial environments, a [virtual cluster](#register-runtime-cluster) can be used.

 ### Register Physical Cluster